-Have you tried this yummy comfort food braid recipe made from crescent rolls?
+Have you tried this yummy comfort food chicken broccoli braid recipe made from crescent rolls?
 It’s kind of an oldie, but definitely a goodie!
-I went to a Pampered Chef party years ago and they demo’ed their products while making this recipe, it was so good it became a keeper in our house.
+I went to a Pampered Chef party years ago and they demo-ed their products while making this recipe, it was so good it became a keeper in our house.

 That is until that is my husband decided to ban mayonnaise from his food.
 So in order to keep this yummy recipe around I came up with this lighter version by replacing a few ingredients.
-If you would like to make the original version see the link in the recipe card below.
+See notes at the bottom of the recipe for how to make the original version.

 Lightened Up Chicken Broccoli Braid